 Secondly, and much more crucially for the sake of this discussion, it must be remembered that all of these experiences (those reported as having some kind of ‘religious’ significance as well as all the others) were brought about in a lab through artificial stimulation of the brain.
 That is all they were.
 As fascinating as the experiments are, and as much as they tell us about the role of different brain regions, ultimately they deal mainly with the subjects’ interpretations of a variety of experiences that were brought about through artificial stimulation.
 For subjects who reported feeling like someone was touching their arm, it was clearly understood by the experimenters that this was nothing more than a hallucination.
 But they didn’t then go on to draw the conclusion that every time someone felt a touch on their arm or heard a sound or saw a colour that it was just a hallucination that had no basis in reality.
 In the same way, for those who had what they describe as a religious experience (whether a vision of God, or a sensation of there being something/someone all around them etc) it must be remembered that this was just the by-product of artificial stimulus.
 This cannot then be used as a blanket application to say that any belief or experience of this nature outside the lab must therefore ‘just’ be the result of brain activity.
 Because, really, if you monitor someone’s brain activity constantly and applied the same sort of logic, you would then be forced to say that everything that someone experiences every day is ‘just’ the result of brain activity and has no basis in reality.

-There are a host of inconsistencies and issues that flow out of the presuppositions and circular reasoning used in the arguments put forward by Dr Wheatley and many other members of the scientific community when it comes to matters of God and faith, and it would take a much longer post to really examine all the issues.
+There are a host of inconsistencies and issues that flow out of the presuppositions and circular reasoning used in the arguments put forward by Dr Wheatley and many other members of the scientific community when it comes to matters of God and faith.
 But I think the most important lesson we can draw is this- Science is a magnificent thing, and has helped us to explore and understand the universe in ways that just a hundred years ago must have seemed impossible.
-As Christians we should embrace and be thankful for science and those who make it their life’s work, and we will no doubt be constantly amazed at the things that the scientific community will explain and achieve in the years to come that will leave us in awe.
-But it should also be kept in mind that some things are beyond the scope of ordinary scientific explanation, and we should not be daunted when a confident scientific argument against the faith is presented to us, because it can generally found to be lacking consistency or foundations when examined closely.
-When Jesus described Himself as “The Truth” in John 14, it means that He is the foundation and the truth that underpins all of creation, and only a limited part of that creation is open to the scrutiny of science
+As Christians we should embrace and be thankful for science and those who make it their life’s work, and we will no doubt be constantly amazed at the things that the scientific community will explain and achieve in the years to come.
+But we should also remember that some things are beyond the scope of ordinary scientific explanation, and we should not be daunted when a confident scientific argument against the faith is presented to us, because it can generally found to be lacking consistency or foundations when examined closely.
+When Jesus described Himself as “The Truth” in John 14, it means that He is the foundation and the truth that underpins all of creation, and only a limited part of that creation is open to the scrutiny of science.